C0m3b4ck/Bookworm/README.md

 ## Requirements
 - Python 3.x (tested on Python 3.13)
-- Runs on Linux (tested on Ubuntu Linux) and Windows (tested Windows 11)
+- Runs on Linux (tested on Ubuntu Linux, though lacks some functionality) and Windows (tested Windows 11)
 - Python libraries from requirements.txt

 ## Installation